Centers and Institutes

-The McKnight Brain Institute (MBI) of the University of Florida is one of the nation's most comprehensive and technologically advanced centers devoted to neuroscience.
+The Evelyn and William L. McKnight Brain Institute (MBI) of the University of Florida is one of the nation's most comprehensive and technologically advanced centers devoted to neuroscience.

 Combining the talents of over 300 faculty members from diverse departments and colleges at the University of Florida, nationally, and abroad, the MBI serves as a multidisciplinary but highly interactive research facility focusing on the nervous system and developing clinical treatments for its diseases.

 Norman Fixel Institute for Neurological Diseases at UF Health

 The is home to scientists and clinicians at UF Health who are working on neurological disorders that afflict millions of people across the globe.
 These conditions include Parkinson’s, dystonia and other movement disorders, Alzheimer’s disease and other dementias, concussion, traumatic brain injury, dystonia and amyotrophic lateral sclerosis, also known as ALS, or Lou Gehrig’s disease.